 Whether your goals are to increase the visibility of your coworking space or finding the highest paying tenant for your space.
 The odds are, you will have to match your commitment to content marketing with a solid email marketing strategy.
 There are no hidden corners, when you combine your content strategy with an effective personalized email marketing campaign you create a formidable beast.
+An attention-grabbing salutation and opening sentence are crucial for a successful campaign start.

 What plans and steps can you adopt to efficiently market your space?
 Almost everyone must be relying on email marketing or content marketing for their coworking space, but if you want to stand out, it is important that you make a bold entrance.
 Highly segmented automated campaigns with informative/problem-solving content, ought to do it.